redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 talk briefly about the why for using each one next.

-Next.js is arguably the quickest way to bootstrap a full-stack web app using React, specially if you're using their [create-next-app](https://nextjs.org/docs/api-reference/create-next-app).
+Next.js is arguably the quickest way to bootstrap a full-stack web app using React, especially if you're using their [create-next-app](https://nextjs.org/docs/api-reference/create-next-app).
 It's a very powerful and smart web framework, supporting different architectures, from completely staticly generated sites to server-side rendered ones.
 It also